Wednesday, December 30, 2009

 This all also made me start reflecting on recent happenings in my life that all revolved around the eyes.
 Since I've been living with the D now for 25 years since age 5, my eye doctor has told me that I've shown the early, most minimal signs of diabetic retinopathy.
 The first mention of this was a couple years ago, and he said there was really nothing to do that point other than keep blood sugars under control.
 Nothing else required or necessary.
 I complied, at least for a while before falling back into my lax routine.
 A later visit found it had basically reversed itself, and all appeared good in the eye world once again.

 It was at the initial visit that I also learned about a new eye-diagnosis I'd never heard of nor been told about before: (superior segmental) optic nerve hypoplasia.
 Apparently, while it's rare and can happen in non-diabetics it mostly occurs in a small percentage of the children of juvenile diabetic mothers, especially those pre-mature babies.
 That's me - I was a month premature and my mom's been a Type1 since age 5.
-It's only in my left eye, and basically my optic nerve didn't form all the way and only goes through half the eye.
+It's only in my right eye, and basically my optic nerve didn't form all the way and only goes through half the eye.
 This means that if I'm looking straight ahead and cover up my left eye, out of my rightI can only see the upper half of my vision field.
 Waving my hand below that line isn't seen, until I move it up closer to the half-way point.
 It doesn't get better or worse, and it really doesn't affect anything since I can see the full picture from my other eye and obviously moving the trouble eye up and down allows me to see everything.
 Just an interesting tidbit to learn about, almost at age 30.